The Practicality of CaCl – A Test Message That Will Self-Destruct

 Building contractors and flooring installers most often choose one of two methods to test for moisture in concrete slabs: either the calcium chloride (CaCl) test or the relative humidity (RH) test.
 ASTM International, which publishes technical standards for a wide range of materials, has developed standards for both tests.
 That doesn’t mean the two methods are equally suitable for testing concrete moisture.

 ASTM F1869 is one of the standardized methodologies for moisture testing.
 This method relies on the use of anhydrous CaCl crystals.
 It is an approach that dates back to the 1940s, but it has no verifiable scientific basis.
 It is used primarily in the United States and not in other countries.

-ASTM F2170 is another ASTM standard for evaluating the moisture condition of concrete.
-It recognizes in situ RH testing as a viable method for determining the readiness of a concrete slab.
+ASTM F2170 is another ASTM standard for evaluating the moisture condition of the concrete.
+It recognizes in-situ RH testing as a viable method for determining the readiness of a concrete slab.
 Unlike the CaCl test, its scientific basis is clear, in part because of many years of research regarding the most appropriate depth at which to take RH measurements.

 Differences in Method

 The two testing methods are quite different from one another.
 The CaCl test measures a moisture vapor emission rate (MVER), expressed in pounds, that indicates how much moisture is released from 1,000 square feet of the concrete slab over a 24-hour period.
 It is important to realize that the anhydrous CaCl test is a surface-based assessment of concrete moisture.
 It is sensitive to ambient conditions and does not necessarily provide an indication of the moisture condition deeper within the slab.
 Although ASTM F1869 recognizes CaCl testing, ASTM International has disallowed this test for lightweight concrete (see rhspec.com).